-Make sure the SSH Remote Run plugin is enabled.
-The plugin is activated by default.
-If the plugin is disabled, enable it on the Plugins settings page as described in Managing Plugins.
+Make sure the SSH Remote Run bundled plugin is enabled.
+If the plugin is disabled, activate it as described in Managing plugins.

-Select server on every run: if this option is selected, you will have to choose the desired server access configuration from the pop-up window, every time you choose on the main menu.
+Select server on every run: if this option is selected, you will have to choose the desired server access configuration from the popup, every time you choose from the main menu.

-From this drop-down list, select the desired encoding to be used in the SSH terminal.
+From this list, select the desired encoding to be used in the SSH terminal.